Shrey0702/BridgeLabs_2115000969/README.md

 Environment.Exit();, solved basic to complex problems on these topics like BMI calculator, checking number, employee bonus and other programs to implement the concepts learned

+28-01-2025 - submitted assignment
+kearned about methods and recursion how to implement recursion, use 2D arrays in complex problems and solved 36+ assignment problems